Living in the unusual time of COVID-19 means that we have each had to make changes we didn’t see coming, and in a short

-Here at Mental Health Connecticut (MHC), our greatest concern is for the wellbeing of our program participants, staff, supporters, community partners, and families across the state who are uncertain about the future.
+Here at Mental Health Connecticut (MHC), our greatest concern is for the emotional safety and wellbeing of our program participants, staff, supporters, community partners, and families across the state who are uncertain about the future.
 As the cases of COVID-19 rise, so does our anxiety, which could have long-lasting impact on our health.